ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 ## Storage
 {: #deploy-k8-storage-firewall}

-{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric requires persistent storage for each CA, peer, and ordering node that you deploy, in addition to the storage required by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console uses [dynamic provisioning](https://docs.openshift.com/container-platform/4.7/storage/dynamic-provisioning.html){: external} to allocate storage for each blockchain node that you deploy by using a pre-defined storage class.
+{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric requires persistent storage for each CA, peer, and ordering node that you deploy, in addition to the storage required by the Fabric Operations Console.
+The Fabric Operations Console uses [dynamic provisioning](https://docs.openshift.com/container-platform/4.7/storage/dynamic-provisioning.html){: external} to allocate storage for each blockchain node that you deploy by using a pre-defined storage class.

-Before you deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, you must create a storage class with enough backing storage for the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console and the nodes that you create.
-You can set this storage class to the default storage class of your Kubernetes cluster or create a new class that is used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+Before you deploy the Fabric Operations Console, you must create a storage class with enough backing storage for the Fabric Operations Console and the nodes that you create.
+You can set this storage class to the default storage class of your Kubernetes cluster or create a new class that is used by the Fabric Operations Console.
 If you are using a multizone cluster, then you must configure the default storage class for each zone.
 After you create the storage class, run the command `kubectl patch storageclass` to set the storage class of the multizone region to be the default storage class.

 If you prefer not to choose a persistent storage option, the default storage class of your Kubernetes cluster is used.
 {: note}